elvishkarki/ACS730-Group1-Project/README.md

 terraform plan
 terraform apply –auto-approve
 ```
-xi.
-After the deployment of the network part, we have to deploy a webserver.
+11. After the deployment of the network part, we have to deploy a webserver.
 Run this code to deploy Webserver.
 ```
 Cd ../Webserver
 terraform init